ysuh09/StrMixIRM/README.md

 # StrMixIRM
 ## Description
-This repository includes R code and Mplus syntax for fitting Structured Mixture Item Response Models (StrMixIRMs) mentioned in [Paper Citation] ().
+This repository includes R code and Mplus syntax for fitting Structured Mixture Item Response Models (StrMixIRMs) using the reparameterization mentioned in [Paper Citation: TBD]().

 At present, the resposity contains implementions of the following types of StrMixIRMs:
 * Unidimensional StrMixIRMs